julianchurchill/text-adventure-editor/README.md

 ====

 - [FEATURE] Import button to load a model in a text file
+  - [BUG] Exit.DirectionHint deserialisation is not working
+  - [BUG] Item.midSentenceCasedName() deserialisation is not working
+  - Add model.locations() to text-adventure so we can extract all the deserialised locations
+  - Add Item.actions() to text-adventure so we can extract all the deserialised item actions
+  - Add Item.canBeUsedWithItems() to text-adventure so we can extract all the deserialised items
+  - Add Item.useIsNotRepeatable() to text-adventure so we can extract all the deserialised items
+  - Assign a suitable x,y to each location - lay out in a simple grid to start off with
 - [FEATURE] Items have 'add item action' button [REFACTOR] - Factor out append of delete button from add-extra-fields-for-item and from add-extra-fields-for-exit and put it in add-all-property-fields or add-property-fields